College Admission Requirements for Online High School Students

 • Personal statement or essays

-The second semester of your junior year is also a good time to reach out to one or two favorite or inspiring teachers to ask for a letter of recommendation.
-It is often recommended to contact a teacher who has worked closely with you and has seen you grow and develop through the year instead of specifically choosing a teacher who gave you an “A.” It’s also a good idea to ask a teacher who taught you the subject most relevant to your academic goals.
+The second semester of junior year is a good time to reach out to one or two favorite or inspiring teachers to ask for a letter of recommendation.
+It is often best to contact a teacher who has worked closely with your student and has seen them develop through the year.
+It also may be a good idea to ask a teacher who taught the subject most relevant to your student’s academic goals.

-If a college requires a personal statement or another form of essay, this is your chance to showcase your personality.
-Two old sayings apply well to writing the college essay:
+If a college requires a personal statement or another form of essay to complete the application, this is a student’s chance to showcase their personality, writing skills, and what they are passionate about

-Traditionally, a high school student’s scores on the SAT (Scholastic Aptitude Test), the ACT(American College Test) or, more recently, the CLT(Classic Learning Test) were second only to their transcript in importance for college admission.
-But as educators, parents, and others have argued that these standardized tests are unfair to minority students, poor test-takers and gifted or special-needs students, they have fallen out of favor with many colleges.
+Traditionally, a high school student’s scores on the SAT (Scholastic Aptitude Test), the ACT (American College Test) or, more recently, the CLT (Classic Learning Test) were second only to their transcript in importance for college admission.
+But when the COVID-19 pandemic struck in 2020, many institutions made test scores optional due to the difficulties of social distancing at testing centers.
+Even before the pandemic, educators, parents, and others were disputing the validity of standardized tests for a number of reasons, such as a bias against minority students and challenges faced by anxious test-takers, gifted students, or those with special needs.

 These factors have led many schools to put less weight on test scores or to not require them at all.
 For example, the University of North Carolina System, which comprises of 16 member universities, says “homeschool or non-traditional high school graduate applications without standardized test scores will be reviewed holistically.”